Azure-Samples/service-fabric-containers/README.md

 	docker -H localhost:2375 build --tag=”[myrepo]/servicefabricfrontendservice:v1” --file=”FrontEndService.dockerfile” .

-3. Download NodeJs node-v6.9.1-x64.msi [from nodejs](https://nodejs.org/en/) (or pick a version of your choice) and copy this into the C:\[mydirectory]\Container.Application\Container.Application\NodejsBackEndService\sources directory.
+3. Download NodeJs node-v6.9.1-x64.msi [from nodejs](https://nodejs.org/en/) (or pick a version of your choice) and copy this into the C:\[mydirectory]\src\NodejsBackEndService\sources directory.

-4. Go up one directory level to C:\[mydirectory]\Container.Application\Container.Application\NodejsBackEndService and run the following docker command.
+4. Go up one directory level to C:\[mydirectory]\src\NodejsBackEndService and run the following docker command.

 	docker build --tag=”[myrepo]/servicefabricbackendservice:v1” --file=”BackEndService.dockerfile” .